nuzulul/webpeerjs/README.md

 ## API

-- `createWebpeer()` Create a new node.
+- `createWebpeer()` - Create a new node.
-- `id` The unique ID of the node as an identity in the global network.
+- `id` - The unique ID of the node as an identity in the global network.
-- `status` Get the node status, returns `connected` or `unconnected`.
+- `status` - Get the node status, returns `connected` or `unconnected`.
-- `peers` Get all connected peers.
+- `peers` - Get all connected peers.
-- `joinRoom(namespace)` Join to the room, returns an array of three functions (Broadcaster, onListenBroadcast, onMembersUpdate).
+- `joinRoom(namespace)` - Join to the room, returns an array of three functions (Broadcaster, onListenBroadcast, onMembersUpdate).

 ## API Docs

 [https://nuzulul.github.io/webpeerjs](https://nuzulul.github.io/webpeerjs)

-## Related

-- [simple-peer](https://github.com/feross/simple-peer) - Simple WebRTC video, voice, and data channels.
-- [peerjs](https://github.com/peers/peerjs) - Simple peer-to-peer with WebRTC.
-- [trystero](https://github.com/dmotz/trystero) - Build instant multiplayer webapps, no server required.

 ## License